webim/webim-client-sdk-ios/README.md

 Previous _Objective-C_ version (version numbers 2.x.x) can be reached from **version2** branch.

 ## Release notes
+* Additional interoperability with service on unread by visitor timestamp. 🤳
-* Bug that can crash an app if account is blocked fixed. 🤞
+* Bug when `MessageListener` protocol delegate methods aren't called if there's no history request occured fixed. 🤞
-* Bug that can lead to foreign messages getting after requesting history and immediate switching a visitor fixed. 🤞
-* All delegate protocols are now class protocols for better memory issues handling inside the library. 📱
-* Stability and other improvements. 💣
-* Documentation additions and improvements. 📖
+* Minor bug fixes and improvements. 🤥

 ### Example app
-* Wrong history messages order possibility bug fixed. 🤞
+* Minor bug fixes. 💩

 ## Example